 Life After Death

 Other layers are, for example, the struggle with acceptance, dealing and understanding of death; her journey thru the different stages of the grievance process with the little victories and huge fallbacks along the long, difficult way, and turning her life upside-down, not only from being a loving wife and step-mother to a widow with stepchildren, but also from a hobby blogger and school teacher to a professional blogger, successful business woman helping others to grow thru their grieving process.
-These layers are also interweaved with learning to be ok with not being ok, and learning to be alone, but not feeling lonely and being ok with this acceptance despite of the loss of a great loving partnership.
+These layers are also interweaved with learning to be ok with not being ok, and learning to be alone, but not feeling lonely and being ok with this acceptance despite the loss of a great loving partnership.

 The Cruelty of Things Beyond Control